 1. Take the quiz

-One of the first things you can do is to find out if you are at risk for prediabetes or type 2 diabetes is take the American Diabetes Association’s Risk Test.
+One of the first things you can do to find out if you are at risk for prediabetes or type 2 diabetes, is take the American Diabetes Association’s Risk Test.
 The ADA offers a helpful one-minute quiz, which features questions about age, weight and your family history of diabetes.
 The results will determine if you are at a low, moderate or high risk of diabetes.

 2. Check your glucose level

 If your quiz results determine that you have a high chance of developing diabetes, be sure to consult with your doctor and ask for a glucose test to check your blood’s sugar level.

 Research has shown that losing 5 to 7 percent of your body weight can help decrease blood glucose levels and help other health goals, such as improving blood pressure, raising HDL (good cholesterol) and lowering triglycerides.
 You can accomplish this goal by consuming fruits, vegetables and whole grains and staying away from processed foods.
 Nutritionists often recommend sticking with a variety of food, so that your taste buds won’t get bored and you can continue a healthy diet.